Can Dogs Eat Cauliflower? A Complete Guide

 • Cauliflower is a source of dietary fiber, vitamin K, and vitamin C for dogs.

-• Avoid cauliflower with seasonings or oils, as they can cause upset stomach.
+• Avoid giving your dog cauliflower with seasonings or oils, as they can cause an upset stomach.

 Vitamin K: This fat-soluble vitamin contains prothrombin, a protein essential for blood clotting and bone metabolism.
 Vitamin K also helps regulate blood calcium levels, reducing the risk of heart disease.

 Antioxidants: Cauliflower is a high achiever in the antioxidant category.
 Antioxidants protect your dog’s health by fighting against free radicals that cause oxidative cell damage.
-But they also provide some important age-related and cognitive benefits as well.
+They also provide some important age-related and cognitive benefits.

 Vitamin C, vitamin A, beta-carotene, and folate: These are potent antioxidants that provide anti-inflammatory properties, boost your dog’s immune system, and prevent some cancers and heart disease.